 Who is eligible for a non-domestic stalking personal protection order?

-A non-domestic stalking personal protection order (PPO) can be issued based on stalking or cyberstalking committed by someone who you do not have an intimate relationship with.
-If you have one of the domestic relationships described here, you would file for a domestic relationship PPO instead.
+A non-domestic stalking personal protection order (PPO) can be issued based on stalking (including aggravated stalking) or cyberstalking, as defined below, even if it's never reported to the police.
+(If you have one of the domestic relationships described here, you would file for a domestic relationship PPO instead.)

-- Sending you mail, email or text messages.*
+- sending you mail, email or text messages.1

-2) Cyberstalking, for the purposes of this PPO, is when the respondent commits the crime of posting or attempting to post messages about you through the Internet, computer or any other form of electronic communication without your consent – it doesn’t matter if the information is true or not true.
+Cyberstalking, for the purposes of this PPO, is when the respondent commits the crime of posting or attempting to post messages about you through the Internet, computer, or any other form of electronic communication without your consent; it doesn’t matter if the information posted is true or not true.
 To qualify for a protection order under this ground, all of the following must be true:

-- The respondent knows or should know that posting the message could cause 2 or more acts of unconsented contact with you (by anyone).
-(See above for the definition of "unconsented contact");
+- The respondent knows or should know that posting the message could cause two or more separate acts of harassment (by anyone) against you.